-3.4 All Scrutiny Committees need to be advised that in considering nominations for appointment the relevant sections of the Local Government Act 1972 must be heeded.
+- 4.5 While the positions listed in Paragraph 4.4 do not necessarily fully meet the current needs of the Scrutiny Committee's remit and work programme, the Committee has already begun delivering its work programme, and the individuals concerned have been in attendance at committee.
+It is felt to be helpful for them to continue to support the committee for the remainder of this municipal year. - 4.6 All Scrutiny Committees need to be advised that in considering nominations for appointment the relevant sections of the Local Government Act 1972 must be heeded.
 This refers to disqualifications for election and holding office as a member of a local authority.
 Section 80 states that disqualification shall apply to a person being appointed to a committee of the local authority if the person is in the employment of the local authority.
-There is a limited exception for teachers or others employed in any school or educational institution maintained or assisted by a Local Education Authority who may be appointed to Committees dealing with education and library matters.
-It will be recommended that the non-teaching employee in schools and social care post is deleted.
+There is a limited exception for teachers or others employed in any school or educational institution maintained or assisted by a l.e.a. who may be appointed to Committees dealing with education and library matters.

-4. Conclusion
+5. Conclusion

-- 4.1 It is appropriate that all Scrutiny Committees begin to consider whether they would benefit from co-option in light of the recent changes in legislation, new powers for scrutiny and the democratic engagement agenda. - 4.2 In the lead up to the next municipal year, 2010/11, and the development of new work programmes, all Scrutiny Committees will have the opportunity to consider the appropriate use of co-option guided by the new Protocol and in support of emerging review and scrutiny business.
+- 5.1 It is appropriate that all Scrutiny Committees begin to consider whether they would benefit from co-option in light of the recent changes in legislation, new powers for scrutiny and the democratic engagement agenda. - 5.2 In the lead up to the next municipal year, 2010/11, and the development of new work programmes, all Scrutiny Committees, including the Children, Young People and Learning Scrutiny Committee will have the opportunity to consider the appropriate use of co-option guided by the new Protocol and in support of emerging review and scrutiny business.

-5. Recommendation
+6. Recommendation